slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"If it's a good idea, go ahead and do it.
 It's much easier to apologize than it is to get permission."  -- Rear Admiral Grace Hopper*
 > *"If not you, who?
 If not now, when?"  -- Rabbi Hillel*
-> *"The possibilities are numerous once we decide to act and not react."  -- George Bernard Shaw* -->
+> *"The possibilities are numerous once we decide to act and not react."  -- George Bernard Shaw*
+> *"The distance between dreams and reality is called discipline."  -- Paulo Coelho*

+- get your dopamine from action
+-->

 > *"The most difficult is the decision to act, the rest is just tenacity."